Family reunification with EU citizens

 the life partner,

-the direct descendants of the person or of the spouse or life partner who have not yet reached the age of 21 or who are supported by them, and
+the direct descendants of the person or of the spouse or civil partner who have not yet reached the age of 21 or who are supported by them, and

-the relatives in the direct ascending line of the person or of the spouse or life partner who are supported by them.
+the relatives in the direct ascending line of the person or of the spouse or civil partner who are supported by them.

-The right of residence of a family member of an EU citizen is fundamentally linked to the EU citizen's right to freedom of movement .
-This means that the EU citizen must actually exercise his or her right of residence in Germany (e.g. by being employed or having sufficient means of subsistence) and that the family life must be lived - a purely practical partnership or a marriage of convenience does not constitute a right of residence.
+The right of residence of a family member of an EU citizen is generally linked to the EU citizen's right of freedom of movement .
+This means that the EU citizen must actually exercise their right of residence in Germany (e.g., through employment or sufficient means of subsistence) and that the family must be living together – a purely practical partnership or a marriage of convenience does not constitute a right of residence.

 3. Proof of family life

-The existence of a family partnership is usually checked by the immigration authorities using the following indicators:
+The existence of a family partnership is usually examined by the immigration authorities using the following indicators:

 Joint main residence in Germany